surajgju/googleDialogflowClone/README.md

 This application is clone of Dialogflow functionality of take text as input from user and train machine learninng model on basis of give in put.

+I made this just for testing purpose not for production.

 The input can be given from admin panel or from  rest api endpoint

 For run project you need understand strapi basics